Harijanto Setiawan's Own Interpretation of Ikebana

 The World is Becoming More Digitalized

-Harijanto learned the last couple of months that more and more, the world moves toward more digitized ways of expression.
-There will be less travel in the near future for sure."From this pandemic, I’ve learned that being healthy, accepting changes and evolving are important.
+"From this pandemic, I’ve learned that being healthy, accepting changes, and evolving are important.
 Several classes and demonstrations are conducted digitally now, and that is absolutely wonderful.
 I want to continuously challenge myself and develop creativity & knowledge sharing through various platforms.
-I am looking forward to connect with more people around the world digitally."
+I am looking forward to connecting with more people around the world digitally."